Oklahoma Elder Abuse Attorney

 As soon as you suspect elder abuse, contact the authorities at the nursing home, or the police, depending on the circumstances.
 If the facility does nothing to investigate or remedy the situation, involve the police.
 If you believe your loved one is in immediate danger, remove him or her from the facility.
 Get your loved one medical help for any physical injuries, and then call our attorneys.
 A team of elder abuse lawyers can investigate the situation and bring civil lawsuits against the offending party and/or the facility.
 A civil suit can shed light on this injustice, and result in financial compensation for your loved one’s damages.
 Contact us today for more details.

 Assigning liability for your elderly loved one’s recent injuries or death may require an investigation into the nursing home.
-The team of Tulsa nursing home abuse lawyers at Bryan & Terrill Law have the resources to carry out investigations and help clients identify the rightful defendant(s).
-If we think your case has merit, we can help you file a claim with the Tulsa civil courts and fight for just compensation for you or your loved one’s harms.
+The team of nursing home abuse lawyers at Bryan & Terrill Law have the resources to carry out investigations and help clients identify the rightful defendant(s).
+If we think your case has merit, we can help you file a claim and fight for just compensation for you or your loved one’s harms.
 Get in touch for a consultation.